 This customer wasn’t the first person in the world who thought that pairing products by the same brand would somehow make things more compatible.
 In most cases, it’s nonsense, which is exactly what I used to think when headphone manufacturers like Beyerdynamic and Sennheiser release headphone amplifiers.
 The Beyerdynamic A20 was no exception.
 I had been aware of its existence for years, but I had never really paid it any heed.
 It didn’t help the A20’s case that it was a standalone headphone amp without a DAC when, for the majority of my four years in this hobby, I had been using DAC/amp combos like the JDS Labs Element (piece of garbage, by the way), the Oppo HA-1, and the Schiit Jotunheim with balanced DAC module.
 It had always just seemed cleaner and less cluttered until I realized only earlier this year that it was really limiting my gear selection and I finally pulled the trigger on an endgame standalone DAC, the Schiit Gungnir Multibit (aka Gumby), that I could plug into any amp I pleased, whether single-ended or balanced.

 I believe the A20 has been out since 2014 and it only eventually caught my eye in the latter half of 2017 because I read somewhere that it had a high output impedance; in fact, at 100 Ω, its output impedance exceeds that of most output transformerless tube amplifiers.
 Suddenly, it all made sense.
 High-end Beyerdynamic headphones typically have high impedances of between 250 Ω and 600 Ω, so they can benefit from—or at least not be adversely affected by—a high output impedance amplifier.
-This relates to a “rule of eighths” that suggests an ideal amp output impedance should be an eighth that of the headphone it is driving, and, in turn, this relates to a concept in audio called damping, which I will not attempt to explain here because I lack confidence in my knowledge.
+This relates to a “rule of eighths” that suggests an ideal amp maximum output impedance should be an eighth that of the headphone it is driving, and, in turn, this relates to a concept in audio called damping, which I will not attempt to explain here because I lack confidence in my knowledge.